Vandise/gemnew-native/README.md

 # Gemnew Native

 Creates a template for creating your own native C ruby gems.
+Heavily influenced by Brian Hogan's `rubynew`, which can be found [Here](https://github.com/napcs/rubynew)

 ## Installation